 Poetry

-While I consider everything I do to be driven by my sensitivity to the poetic fabric of reality, I have specifically written three poems that I consider worth their salt.
+I have written three poems that I consider worth their salt.

-The third poem is about meeting Palestinian poet, Mosab Abu Toha.
+On meeting Palestinian poet, Mosab Abu Toha. -

 Poetic Essays